-In 2014, as in the previous year, in France five people declared occupational sickness with the CPAM (French employee welfare organization) and to date have not been rejected.
-Given that the occupational sickness definition is too diverse between the countries where the Group operates, only the France indicator, which is the most significant, is disclosed.
+In 2015, eleven people declared occupational sickness in France with the CPAM (French employee welfare organization) and to date have not been rejected, compared with five people in 2014.
+Given that the occupational sickness definition varies too widely between the Group's countries of operation, only the indicator for France, which is the most significant, is disclosed.